• Skip to main content

 British Museum in London Top Free Things London

-The British Museum is one of the best museums in the world which is incredible considering it is completely free.
-This is our pick for top free museums to visit in London.
+The British Museum is one of the best museums in the world, which is why it’s hard to believe you can visit it completely free of charge.
+This is our pick for the top free museum to visit in London.

 1. Choral Evensong at Westminster Abbey or St. Pauls Cathedral